sander-ali/sander-ali.github.io/index.md

 Greetings!
 I am an Associate Professor with the Department of Telecommunication Engineering in the Faculty of Engineering and Technology, <u>University of Sindh</u> (2023-).
-Prior to that, I was a Assistant Professor with the Department of Telecommunication Engineering in the Faculty of Engineering and Technology, <u>University of Sindh</u> (2018-2023) and Lecturer in the same Department (2011-2018).
+Prior to that, I was Assistant Professor with the Department of Telecommunication Engineering in the Faculty of Engineering and Technology, <u>University of Sindh</u> (2018-2023) and Lecturer in the same Department (2011-2018).
 I have experience working with multinational companies as System Support Engineer at Comstar ISA Ltd. (2008-2010) and Network Engineer - Projects at New Horizon IT Ltd. (2010-2011).
 I did my Postdoc in Department of Mechatronics Engineering at <u>Tech University of Korea</u> (2021-2022) working with Professor [Ik Hyun Lee](https://sites.google.com/view/kpu-vip/members/professor).

 <br>